Ponharish/Python-TTS-App/README.md

   - **Click on Submit**:
     - After entering all the necessary details, click on the **"Submit"** button.
-    - The app will generate the audio and **play it through your speakers**.
+    - The app will generate the audio and open the audio playback window.

  **Changing TTS service**:
   - Click on **Change Service**, which will open up the window for choosing the TTS service.